vanhue/bitpay-website/src/integrations/zen-cart.md

 2. Verify that the "Bitcoins" module is enabled.

-3. Create an API Key in your BitPay merchant dashboard.
+3. [Create an API Key](https://bitpay.com/dashboard/login/eyJ0b1N0YXRlTmFtZSI6Im1lbnUuZGFzaGJvYXJkIiwidG9QYXJhbXMiOnsicGFnZSI6ImFwaS10b2tlbnMifX0=) in your BitPay merchant dashboard.

 4. Copy and paste the API Key into the required field to pair your accounts.

-**NOTE:** Pairing codes are only valid for a short period of time.
+<div class="note">Pairing codes are only valid for a short period of time.
 If a code expires before you get to use it, you can always create a new one and pair with it.
-You will only need to pair once.
+You will only need to pair once.</div>

 5. Select a transaction speed.

-**NOTE:** This setting only affects the time after which BitPay considers the payment fully confirmed and irrevocable on the Bitcoin network.
-You and your customer will be immediately notified when a payment is sent, and a typical transaction only takes a few seconds to complete.
+<div class="note">This setting only affects the time after which BitPay considers the payment fully confirmed and irrevocable on the Bitcoin network.
+You and your customer will be immediately notified when a payment is sent, and a typical transaction only takes a few seconds to complete.</div>

 - "High": A payment confirmation will be sent as soon as a transaction is received in the Bitcoin network (usually a few seconds).
 This speed should be used for digital or low-risk items.